Skip Ribbon Commands

 Quality assurance: VPC curriculum and assessment audit

 School-based assessment is an essential feature of the VPC, allowing for local flexibility in both teaching and assessment practice.
 As part of the VCAA’s ongoing monitoring and quality assurance program for the VPC, it can request an audit of assessment tasks for school-based assessment in each VPC study from schools.
-The VCAA’s audit of school-based assessment is conducted in line with the powers set out in sections 2.5.3 and 2.5.5 of the Education and Training Reform Act and the requirements set VASS out in section 4.1.2 of the VRQA Guidelines and Standards for the Registration of Awarding Bodies and the Accreditation of Foundation Secondary Qualifications.
+The VCAA’s audit of school-based assessment is conducted in line with the powers set out in sections 2.5.3 and 2.5.5 of the Education and Training Reform Act and the requirements set VASS out in section 4.1.2 of the VRQA Guidelines for the Registration of Awarding Bodies and the Accreditation of Senior Secondary and Foundation Secondary Courses.

 Schools providing the VPC must deliver the course to the standards established by the VCAA and ensure the integrity of student assessments and compliance with its requirements for the relevant assessment program.
 For school-based assessment, the standards and requirements are stated in the assessment specifications set out in the relevant VPC curriculum design and the VPC assessment principles.
 The curriculum and assessment audit checks that schools comply with these requirements.